Be Aware › Skunks

 - If you are sprayed, flush your eyes and wash your skin with carbolic soap and water.
 Wash your clothes with vinegar.1

-If you have problems with skunks that cannot be resolved by following these tips, please consult a professional, licensed animal control company.
+If you have problems that cannot be resolved by following these tips, please consult a professional, licensed animal control company.

 - USU Coop.
 Ext.
 Wildlife Damage Management.
 Series